toddmotto/angularjs-styleguide/README.md

       .service('SomeService', SomeService);
     ```

+  - ES6 Classes are not hoisted, which will break your code if you rely on hoisting

   - This aids with readability and reduces the volume of code "wrapped" inside the Angular framework

   - **IIFE scoping**: To avoid polluting the global scope with our function declarations that get passed into Angular, ensure build tasks wrap the concatenated files inside an IIFE